 If you have any of the following health problems, consult your doctor or pharmacist before using this product: asthma, cancer, immune system problems (autoimmune disorders such as multiple sclerosis, rheumatoid arthritis, lupus), infection with HIV or tuberculosis, organ transplant.

 Liquid forms of this product may contain sugar and/or alcohol.
 Caution is advised if you have diabetes, alcohol dependence, or liver disease.
 Ask your doctor or pharmacist about using this product safely.
 If there is alcohol in this product, it may make you dizzy or drowsy.
 Marijuana (cannabis) can make you more dizzy or drowsy.
 Do not drive, use machinery, or do anything that needs alertness until you can do it safely.
 Limit alcoholic beverages.
 Talk to your doctor if you are using marijuana (cannabis).

 During pregnancy, this product should be used only when clearly needed.
 Discuss the risks and benefits with your doctor.

 It is unknown if this product passes into breast milk.
 Consult your doctor before breast-feeding.

 Do not start, stop, or change the dosage of any medicine before checking with your doctor or pharmacist first.

-Tell your doctor of all prescription and nonprescription medication you may use, especially of: drugs that affect the immune system (e.g., azathioprine, tacrolimus), corticosteroids (e.g., hydrocortisone, prednisone).
+Tell your doctor of all prescription and nonprescription medication you may use, especially of: drugs that affect the immune system (such as azathioprine, tacrolimus), corticosteroids (such as hydrocortisone, prednisone).

 If someone has overdosed and has serious symptoms such as passing out or trouble breathing, call 911.
 Otherwise, call a poison control center right away.
 US residents can call their local poison control center at 1-800-222-1222.
 Canada residents can call a provincial poison control center.